2019 FacultyFaculty & Instructors for the 2019 Use of Force Summit

 Carrie Hill, Esq.

 Ms. Hill is an attorney and national criminal justice consultant.
-She has dedicated her twenty-nine year career to providing professional development seminars in correctional law, along with criminal justice consulting, in order to educate and empower those working in the correctional industry.
-Attorney Hill’s contributions go beyond professional development to consulting for and defense of correctional facilities, management and staff; she is also the former General Counsel to the Utah Department of Corrections, Editor of Corrections Managers’ Report and most recently, the Senior Administrative Manager to Sheriff Richard Stanek in Hennepin County, MN.
+She has dedicated her 30-year career to providing professional development seminars in correctional law, along with criminal justice consulting, to educate and empower those working in the correctional industry.
+Attorney Hill’s contributions go beyond professional development to consulting for and defense of correctional facilities, management and staff.
+She is also the former General Counsel to the Utah Department of Corrections, Editor of Corrections Managers’ Report and most recently, the Senior Administrative Manager to Sheriff Richard Stanek in Hennepin, Count, MN.
 Attorney Hill has recently accepted a new role with the NSA as the Director of the National Center for Jail Operations (NCJO).

 Attorney Terra has served as a command level CT state trooper, a federal law enforcement officer and now as a municipal police department administrator.
 He serves as a Certified Police Officer Standards and Training Council legal trainer and as an associate college professor.
 With thirty years of law enforcement experience, Attorney Terra has investigated or supervised police use of force investigations, police misconduct, criminal police violations and corruption.
 He has worked closely with municipal governments in the analysis and resolution of internal issues relating to violations of policy, hiring processes, termination procedures and established employment standards.
 Attorney Terra is certified to provide instruction in all police related legal training areas identified by the Police Academy.